ilastik/ilastik/CONTRIBUTING.md

 # Contributing

 Thank you for considering contributing to ilastik, we really appreciate it.
-The following text equips you with knowledge that makes contribution to ilastik easier.
+The following text equips you with knowledge that makes contributing to ilastik easier.

 ## Setting up a development environment